SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

 The [CodeAlpha_Project_Basic_Network_Sniffer](https://github.com/SilentCoder4/CodeAlpha_Project_Basic_Network_Sniffer) is a Python-based project designed for cybersecurity training.
 It operates as a low-level network sniffer using raw sockets to capture and analyze network traffic.
 Below is a security review of its implementation based on the code reviewed from GitHub repositories and common best practices.

+## Strengths:
+1. Basic Error Handling:
+    - Handles common exception like 'permission' effectively.
+    - Uses logging to a file for better debugging and post-capture analysis.

+2. Use of Modular Functions:
+    - Breaking down functionality into 'sniff_packets' and 'prc_packets' promotes modularity and reusability.

+3. Output Sanitization:
+    - Attempts to decode raw data with 'error="ignore"' to handle malformed data without crashing.

 ## Issues Identified

 1. Root Privileges Requried: